4ms/stm32mp1-baremetal/README.md

 application, and either one must be loaded into DDR RAM at 0xC2000040.
 There are two ways to load the application to RAM.
 One way is to load the elf file by using a debugger/programmer (ST-LINK or J-Link).
-The other way is to copy the uimg file to the SD card's fourth partition the same way you would copy any file with your OS, and let U-Boot load the application to RAM.
+The other way is to copy the uimg file to the SD card.
+With U-Boot, it gets copied to the fourth partition the same way you would copy any file with your OS.
+With MP1-Boot, it gets copied to the third paritition the same way we copied to bootloaders to the SD Card (using `dd`).

 The direct loading with a debugger method requires a debugger to be attached, and the code will not persist after power down.
 However, it's much more